 Toluidine blue

 Toluidine blue is also a conventional stain.
 It is a blue-colored basic dye and, like hematoxylin, has a high affinity for negatively charged components of tissue.
-This stain is often used as a quick stain for frozen sections as well as plastic, resin-embedded tissue sections.
+This stain is often used with plastic-embedded tissue sections.
 Peripheral nerve 1000x

 Nuclei

 Toluidine blue is also a conventional stain.
 It is a blue-colored basic dye and, like hematoxylin, has a high affinity for negatively charged components of tissue.
-This stain is often used as a quick stain for frozen sections as well as plastic, resin-embedded tissue sections.
+This stain is often used with plastic-embedded tissue sections.
 Peripheral nerve 1000x

 Blood vessel

 Toluidine blue is also a conventional stain.
 It is a blue-colored basic dye and, like hematoxylin, has a high affinity for negatively charged components of tissue.
-This stain is often used as a quick stain for frozen sections as well as plastic, resin-embedded tissue sections.
+This stain is often used with plastic-embedded tissue sections.
 Peripheral nerve 1000x

 Axons

 Toluidine blue is also a conventional stain.
 It is a blue-colored basic dye and, like hematoxylin, has a high affinity for negatively charged components of tissue.
-This stain is often used as a quick stain for frozen sections as well as plastic, resin-embedded tissue sections.
+This stain is often used with plastic-embedded tissue sections.
 Peripheral nerve 1000x

 Metachromasia (Mast cells) >